phpearth/docs/introduction/installation.md

 More advanced and recommended way of professional PHP development these days is by using virtualization software such as [Virtual Box][virtual-box], [Vagrant][vagrant] and [Docker][docker].
 These help you reduce the frictions between development and production environments.
 With virtual environments you can make your development (software versions, configuration...) the same as your production is.

+### Docker

+When using Docker check the PHP images at [Docker Hub](https://hub.docker.com/_/php/).

 [php-downloads]: http://php.net/downloads.php